-Upon approval of a project(s), the draft funding recommendations will be posted on the Program's website (http://www.water.ca.gov/floodmgmt/hafoo/fob/floodER/) for public review and comment.
-DWR will provide a public comment period of 30 calendar days to receive comments concerning the proposed project(s).
-Projects not recommended for funding may be resubmitted at a later date if additional funding becomes available.
+Upon approval, the Draft List of Awards will be posted on the Program's website (https://water.ca.gov/Work-With-Us/Grants-And-Loans/Flood-Emergency-Response-Projects-Grants) for public review and comment.
+DWR will provide a public comment period of no less than 15 calendar days to receive comments concerning the proposed project(s).
+After consideration of the results of the public comments, if the project is still considered by DWR as a priority project for funding, DWR staff will develop a Final List of Awards and request approval from the DWR Director.

-DWR will prepare a summary of comments received during the public comment period, and will make the summary of comments available on its website.
-After consideration of the results of the public comments, if the project is still considered by DWR as a priority project for funding, DWR staff will make recommendations for final funding awards and request director's approval.
+Once the Final List of Awards is approved by the director, DWR staff will post the award amounts on the program website (at the web address above) and begin the process of developing a funding agreement with the project applicant (grantee).
+The grantee and

-Once final awards are approved by the director, DWR staff will post the award amounts on the program website and begin the process of developing a funding agreement with the project applicant (grantee).
-The grantee and DWR must enter into a funding agreement before any funds will be disbursed.
+DWR must enter into a funding agreement before any funds will be disbursed.